albino369/ffmpeg-amf-vmix/README.md

 - Resulting artifacts will be in output/.

 ### Deploy (Windows)
-Copy these files from output/ to the same directory on Windows:
+Copy these files from output/ to %ProgramFiles(x86)%\vMix\streaming directory on Windows:
 - ffmpeg6.exe — proxy (configure vMix to use this)
 - ffmpeg.exe — real FFmpeg with AMF and FDK-AAC
 - ffprobe.exe — analysis utility